The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Results

-The EPIC-PN spectra of both the observations and MOS1 and MOS2 spectra of Obs-B were fitted with a power-law distribution with the photon index $\Gamma$ using the spectral modelling tool {\sc Xspec} \citep{ar96}.
-The power-law is modulated by the galactic absorption.
-The complete photon spectra for both the observations in the 0.35--10.0 keV energy range could not be fitted well with the power-law and galactic absorption model.
-On the other hand the spectra were fitted well by a power-law in the energy range 2.5--10.0 keV.
-The photon indices were found to be 1.35$\pm$0.15, 1.37$\pm$0.04, 1.38$\pm$0.06 and 1.45$\pm$0.06 for PN spectrum (Obs-A), PN spectrum (Obs-B), MOS1 (Obs-B) and MOS2 (Obs-B) spectra respectively.
-The $\chi^2$/dof values are 73.20/66 (PN, Obs-A), 335.49/312 (PN, Obs-B), 274.6/324 (MOS1, Obs-B) and 388.13/302 (MOS2, Obs-B).
-The power-law component when extended to lower energies (upto 0.35 keV) revealed a soft excess in the 0.35--2.5 keV energy range.
-The presence of soft excess component in the PN and MOS spectra are shown in Fig 1.
+The EPIC-PN spectra of both the observations (Obs-A and Obs-B as listed in Table \ref{tab1}) and the combined MOS spectrum of Obs-B were fitted with a power-law distribution with the photon index $\Gamma$ using the spectral modelling tool {\sc Xspec} \citep{ar96}.
+The absorption model {\sc wabs} \citep{MM83} is used to account for the Galactic photo-electric absorption of X-rays.
+The value of equivalent hydrogen column density parameter was set to $4.4\times10^{20}$ cm$^{-2}$ as given by the nH column density calculator \citep{ka+05} available on HEASARC website\footnote{http://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3nh/w3nh.pl}.
+This value is kept frozen for the subsequent spectral analysis presented here.
+To improve the statistics, the PN and the MOS spectra of Obs-B were fitted simultaneously.
+The relative cross-calibration of PN and MOS detectors was taken care of by introducing a floating normalization constant in the model during the fitting process.
+This value is never more than 5\% of unity.
+The complete photon spectra for both the observations in the 0.30--10.0 keV energy range could not be fitted with the power-law and galactic absorption.
+On the other hand, the spectra were fitted well by a power-law in the energy range 2.5--10.0 keV.
+The photon indices were found to be 1.49$\pm$0.16 for PN spectrum in Obs-A and 1.38$\pm$0.02 for PN and MOS spectra in Obs-B. The $\chi^2$/dof values are 31/24 (PN, Obs-A) and 365/314 (PN and MOS, Obs-B).
+The power-law component when extended to lower energies (down to 0.3 keV) revealed a soft excess in the 0.3--2.5 keV energy range.
+The presence of soft excess component in the PN and MOS spectra are shown in Figure \ref{fig1}.

-Even though the soft excess in X-rays is seen case of narrow line Seyfert galaxies and it is one of the most important components of AGN spectra, its origin is still not well understood.
-Different physical models have been used to describe the soft excess component, such as, \emph{(i)} the multicolour blackbody radiation from the disc \citep{mi+84,ma+86}, \emph{(ii)} thermal Comptonization model \citep{tit94}, \emph{(iii)} smeared wind absorption model \citep{gd04} and \emph{(iv)} relativistically blurred reflection model \citep{rf05}.
-Here we use all four models to understand the soft excess component in X-ray spectrum of PMN~J0948+0022.
-The merits and demerits of these models are discussed in the next section to choose the best plausible model.
+The origin of the soft excess in X-rays observed in case of narrow line Seyfert~1 galaxies is still not well understood.
+Here, we use different phenomenological and physical models to explain the observed soft excess for this source.